Interested in investing in other airline companies? Check out some other popular stocks below:

 As is the case with all investments, it’s crucial that you consider the long-term viability of your Easyjet share purchase.
-After all, the COV-19 pandemic showed us just how quickly the stock markets can lose value.
-Easyjet specifically was hard-hit by the global travel ban, so it’s important to do some homework before taking the plunge.
+After all, the COVID-19 pandemic showed us just how quickly the stock markets can lose value.
+Easyjet specifically was hard-hit by the global travel ban, so it’s important to do some homework before making any investment.

-With this in mind, below you will find a list of reasons why investors are bullish on Easyjet shares.
+With this in mind, below you will find a list of some reasons that people add EasyJet to their portfolio:

-Most European countries began to relax its travel restrictions in June/July 2020.
-This was nothing short of welcome news for airline companies like Easyjet, who’s fleet of planes were largely grounded for near-on three months.
+Most European countries began to relax their travel restrictions in June/July 2020.
+This was nothing short of welcome news for airline companies like Easyjet, whose fleet of planes was largely grounded for near-on three months.
 As a result, the company is slowly but surely re-introducing its 1,000+ UK and European routes.
 While arguably it remains to see how long it will take to get back to pre-COV-19 numbers, Easyjet at the very least has incoming cash flow going through its books.

 As we briefly discussed earlier, the Easyjet share price plummeted from highs of 1,477p in January 2020, to just 410p in March.
 However, the shares have since surpassed the 700p mark, resulting in gains of well over 68% in just four months.

-This will, however, be entirely depending on Easyjet passenger bookings returning to pre-COV-19 levels.
 Once again, nobody quite knows how long volume will take to return to pre-pandemic levels – not just in the case of Easyjet, but across the wider airline and travel industry.

 New share issue in the making

-In response to the COV-19 crisis, management at Easyjet has since initiated a new share issue.
+In response to the COVID-19 crisis, management at Easyjet has since initiated a new share issue.
 In simple terms, the company raised an additional £419 million across just under 60 million new shares.
-This move is arguably both a positive and negative for you as an Easyjet shareholder.
+This move does have both pros and cons.

 If upon researching the credentials of Easyjet you want to proceed with a share purchase, the next step is to open an account with your chosen broker.
 In order to show you how to invest in stocks of Easyjet, the following guidelines will walk you through the entire process with an online broker of your choice.

-So, you will first need to visit the eToro website and elect to register an account.
+So, you will first need to visit your chosen broker’s website and elect to register an account.
 You will then be asked to enter a range of personal information – such as your full name, home address, date of birth, and contact details.
 You will also need to supply your national insurance number and details of your prior trading experience.